mnrj-vv-w/developer-experience-paper/en/article/main.md

 ## Acknowledgments

 In writing this paper, I received valuable feedback from Prof. Ken Sakamura, leader of the TRON Project.

-His detailed comments on the technical descriptions of TRON greatly improved the accuracy of this article.
+His detailed comments on the technical descriptions of TRON were extremely helpful in revisiting and refining the explanations presented in this article.

 I am deeply grateful.

 ---